EMERGENCY TRAVEL ALERT:

 Tallahassee, FL 32399

 Florida is fortunate to be served by one of the most comprehensive and progressive airport systems in the country.
-The Aviation and Spaceports Office develops the Florida Aviation System Plan, promotes the development and improvement of Florida’s airports and spaceports, regulates airports and protects airport approaches.
+The Aviation Office develops the Florida Aviation System Plan, promotes the development and improvement of Florida’s airports, regulates airports, and protects airport approaches.
 Major activities include aviation system development, aviation grant program, airport regulation, intergovernmental coordination, aviation outreach and aviation emergency operations management.

 Airport Sustainability Guidebook